You are viewing a past event. Please visit the meetings homepage for current events.

 Mila Pollock, Cold Spring Harbor Laboratory

-The meeting on Cancer Genetics: History & Consequences will begin at 7:00 PM on Wednesday, March 26th, and conclude with lunch on Saturday, March 29th.
-This event will be the eleventh in CSHL’s series of meetings on the History of Science.
+The meeting on Five Decades of Nuclear Receptors: From Hormones to Genomics will begin at 7:00 PM on Wednesday, April 15th, and conclude with lunch on Saturday, April 18th.
+This event will be the thirteenth in CSHL’s series of meetings on the History of Science.

 Topics: